The Apocalypto Kid Goes To College by Grant Harper Reid

 Recommended reading by Kevin Lathrop who attended Bard College with the author.
 There's the honesty (don't care what anyone thinks, opposite of political correctness or imitation of anyone else's style, no adherence to what's cool or acceptable, all his own thing and poetry.
 I remember from his film work at college.

-This image represents one of the Milwaukee abandoned Industrial Lots when in attended Marquette University.
-I used to cry & pray there at night with my Guardian Angels.
-Boy did I ever need their protection.
+This represents one of the Milwaukee abandoned Industrial Lots images where the author roamed when he attended Marquette University.
+He used to cry & pray there at night with his Holy Guardian Angels.
+Boy did he ever need their protection.